okrehh/AOQ-Audio-Mod/README.md

 # Installation

-- Put the AOQAudioMod.dll file in the BepInEx plugins folder
+- Extract the AOQAudioMod.zip file into the BepInEx plugins folder

-- To use the built-in sound pack, place the linked 'Sounds' folder in plugins as well (placing none will create an empty 'Sounds' folder)
+  - The mod will have a dedicated folder with a separate Sounds folder to read sounds from

 # Requirements